pkp/jats2epub/README.md

     - If the xml file is tagged using only letters with no punctuation, if there is only one author, a dot is added to the end of the initial in the reference list, but if there are more authors, only the last author's initial will get a dot after the initial.
 This is a bug.
 Now it is important that the initials in <given-names> are given proper punctuation by the person tagging the xml-file.
 It would be better if the process_jats.xpl pipeline took care of it.
 Also we could allow to markup initials where an author has several given names using only initials and no punctuation, and let process_jats.xpl take care of the rest.
 - Further code cleanup:
     - Some issues have been fixed downstream instead of upstream.
-(A problem that has been fixed by modifying the erronous document instead of preventing the error from happening in the first place).
+(A problem that has been fixed by modifying the erroneous document instead of preventing the error from happening in the first place).
       It would be better to make sure the error didn't happen in the first place:
           - Problem with empty namespaces.
           - Problem with using element-citation elements for book-chapter type references.